beeldengeluid/data-stories/content/blog/elections-2021-first-results/index.en.md

+---
+title: ‘Who's speaking?’- Politicians and parties in the media during the Dutch election campaign 2021
+date: "2021-03-16T16:12:03.284Z"
+description: "During the election campaign many politicians appear in the media.
+But which politicians?
+Do female and male politicians appear and speak for equal amounts of time?
+Which parties get the most attention?
+We analysed numerous public service broadcast programmes during the campaign to investigate these questions.
+Take a look at our initial results. "
+published: false
+---

 Willemien Sanders (Utrecht University and Sound and Vision), Helene Ayar (Vrije Universiteit Amsterdam), Edith Brooks (Vrije Universiteit Amsterdam), Mari Wigham (Sound and Vision), André Krouwel (Vrije Universiteit Amsterdam)